glue-viz/glue/doc/customizing_guide/state_based_qt_viewer.rst

 Let's now take all these pieces and construct a functional example.
-To try this out you can simply copy the code below into a ``config.py`` file in the directory from where you are starting glue, but in `File layout in glue`_ we discuss how these classes are split into different files in glue.
+To try this out you can simply copy the code below into a ``config.py`` file in the directory from where you are starting glue.
+In addition you will also need the :download:`viewer_state.ui <state_viewer/viewer_state.ui>` file.
+In `File layout in glue`_ we discuss how this code are split into different files in glue.

 Note that if you are interested in building a Matplotlib-based viewer, you can make use of the ``glue.viewers.matplotlib`` sub-package to simplify things